romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 D. Deploy the X-Ray SDK with the application, and instrument the application code.
 Use the SDK logger to capture and send the events.
 Answer : C

-API Gateway, Cognito, S3
-A developer is designing a full-stack serverless application.
-Files for the website are stored in an Amazon S3 bucket.
-AWS Lambda functions that use Amazon API Gateway endpoints return results from an Amazon DynamoDB table.
-The developer must create a solution that securely provides registration and authentication for the application while minimizing the amount of configuration.
-Which solution meets these requirements?
-A. Create an Amazon Cognito user pool and an app client.
-Configure the app client to use the user pool and provide the hosted web UI provided for sign-up and sign-in.
-B. Configure an Amazon Cognito identity pool.
-Map the users with IAM roles that are configured to access the S3 bucket that stores the website.
-C. Configure and launch an Amazon EC2 instance to set up an identity provider with an Amazon Cognito user pool.
-Configure the user pool to provide the hosted web UI for sign-up and sign-in.
-D. Create an IAM policy that allows access to the website that is stored in the S3 bucket.
-Attach the policy to an IAM group.
-Add IAM users to the group.
-Answer : B

 s3, lambda,
 A company has an application that writes files to an Amazon S3 bucket.
 Whenever there is a new file, an S3 notification event invokes an AWS Lambda function to process the file.
 The Lambda function code works as expected.
 However, when a developer checks the Lambda function logs, the developer finds that multiple invocations occur for every file.